Editor’s Note: This blog post was originally published in March 2022 and has been revised to reflect industry updates.

-Also known as fluted glass, ribbed glass is recognizable through its vertical, radius convex shape to maintain interior privacy and natural light.
-With viewing distorted to the naked eye, the linear, “fluted” appearance of ribbed glass creates the illusion of a smooth, flowing design through either clear or low-iron glass.
+Also known as fluted glass, ribbed glass is recognizable through its vertical, radius convex shape.
+With distorted viewing to the naked eye, its linear nature creates a smooth, flowing design through clear or low-iron glass.

 Ribbed glass can also be incorporated within traditional or sliding glass doors.
-Crafted to frame out walls or panels, choose from partially or fully glazed, or powdered aluminum integrations.
-This also undergoes Dillmeier Glass Company’s heat-treated tempering process.
+Choose from partially or fully glazed, or powdered aluminum integrations.
+All undergo Dillmeier Glass Company’s heat-treated tempering process.

 Whether incorporating reeded or ribbed designs, it’s best to work with a glass fabricator who understands your project’s design and goals.

 Both reeded and ribbed glass are suited for the following industries and accompanying applications.

 Retail & Hospitality